How to get from Bangkok to Kanchanaburi by train

 Thonburi to Kanchanaburi

-There are two trains per day from Bangkok’s Thonburi Station to Kanchanaburi (River Kwai Bridge Station is a few minutes past Kanchanaburi).
+There are two Ordinary trains per day from Bangkok’s Thonburi Station to Kanchanaburi (River Kwai Bridge Station is a few minutes past Kanchanaburi).

 Train No.ThonburiKanchanaburi